acgreek/CudaTestEnv/README.md

 To build and run my example, simply execute:

+    cmake .
-    make run
+    make run1

-then the `mp1` binary is created and use the file `foo` as the first and second argument:
+then the `mp1` binary is created and uses the file `foo` as the first and second argument:

     ./mp1 foo foo